ARM-software/psa-api/doc/fwu/api/api.rst

    The validity, authenticity and integrity of the images can be checked during this operation.
 If this verification fails, the components are transitioned to the FAILED state.
 From the FAILED state, the caller is required to use `psa_fwu_clean()` on each component to return them to the READY state before attempting another firmware update.

    Dependencies on other firmware components can be checked as part of `psa_fwu_install()`.
-The dependency check is carried out against the version of the prepared image for a component that is in CANDIDATE state, and the *active* image for other components.
+The dependency check is carried out against the version of the candidate image for a component that is in CANDIDATE state, and the *active* image for other components.
 If this verification fails, then `PSA_ERROR_DEPENDENCY_NEEDED` is returned, and the components will remain in CANDIDATE state.
 A later call to `psa_fwu_install()` can be attempted after preparing a new firmware image for the dependency.

    On other error conditions, it is :scterm:`implementation defined` whether the components are all transitioned to FAILED state, or all remain in CANDIDATE state.
 See :secref:`behavior-on-error`.